geopm/geopm/docs/source/overview.rst

 <https://github.com/spack/spack/tree/v0.22.0>`_.
 These recipes currently allow
 for building both the v3.0.1 release of GEOPM and our main development branch.

-For deploying GEOPM's layers to a compute image, a typical configration would be to have a system install of the service RPMs baked into the compute image, and use spack to install ``geopm-runtime``.
+For deploying GEOPM's layers to a compute image, a typical configuration would be to have a system install of the service RPMs baked into the compute image, and use spack to install ``geopm-runtime``.
 This is required as the GEOPM service will be launched via systemd, and thus must run against the system